 How can you identify official taxis in Dubai?

 The cream-colored RTA Dubai Taxis are the official city taxis in Dubai.
+They could have red, yellow, green, or orange roofs.
 Those with a pink top are driven by women and they’re great if you’re a female traveler who prefers a female driver (welcome to the modern Middle East where many things are easier if you’re a woman).

 How much does taxi cost from DXB to Dubai city center?